MostafaAshrySOPC/oracle-sql-training/README.md

 ## 💡 Credits

-Created by [Your Name] — tailored for educational use and SQL onboarding sessions.
+Created by Mostafa Ashry — tailored for educational use and SQL onboarding sessions.

 ---